ubernostrum/webcolors/docs/conventions.rst

 before returning a result in another format, this module always normalizes such values to a string in the following format:

-* A hash mark (#, U+0023) followed by six hexadecimal digits, with digits A-F forced to lowercase (what HTML5 designates a "valid lowercase simple color").
+* The character ``#`` followed by six hexadecimal digits, with digits A-F forced to lowercase (what HTML5 designates a "valid lowercase simple color").

 The function :func:`~webcolors.normalize_hex` in this module can be used to perform this normalization manually if desired.